LAST UPDATED – 10/21/22 – Wanaka New Zealand Guide

 |Cork Bar||Wine Bar, Pub||$$-$$$|

 There is an abundance of amazing things to see and do in the Wanaka area and one of the best ways to experience those things is on a tour.
-If you are looking for fun tours and excursions to fill out your trip, I have included some category links to recommended tours and excursions you can review below.
+If you are looking for fun tours and excursions to fill out your trip, I have included some category links to recommended tours and excursions you can review in my Wanaka New Zealand guide below.

 |Air, Helicopter & Balloon Tours|